PMassicotte/r-blog/content/page/about.md

 - Understand how DOM, as the main agent driving optical properties of aquatic ecosystems, influences their functioning.

 - Quantify how the complex mosaic composed of ice, snow, leads, melt ponds and open water influence underwater light regime in aquatic ecosystems.

+- Influence of available irradiance under heterogeneous sea-ice conditions on phytoplankton primary production estimates.

+I am always looking for collaborations.
+Do not hesitate to contact me!

 ## Scientific interests (no specific order)